indigo-astronomy/indigo/indigo_drivers/ccd_ptp/README.md

 * Nikon D750
 * Sony 7RII

-## NOTE: If you have trouble connecting to your camera with Linux please make sure the following programs are not running:
+### NOTE: If you have trouble connecting to your camera with Linux please make sure the following programs are not running:
 * gvfs-gphoto2-volume-monitor
 * gvfsd-gphoto2

+### NOTE: If you have trouble getting a frame, please make sure you have a memory card inserted into the camera.
+This driver will not work with cameras without a memory card.